yukaty/nextjs-ecommerce/README.md

 # Next.js eCommerce Application

-An eCommerce application built with Next.js, TypeScript, and PostgreSQL.
+This full-stack eCommerce project was created to explore and implement the new features and best practices of Next.js 15 and TypeScript.

 ## Features

-- Product catalog with search and filtering
+- Product browsing with search and filters
-- Shopping cart functionality
-- User authentication
+- Secure user accounts and authentication
+- Cart, checkout, and payment integration
-- Order management system
+- Order and inventory management for Admin
-- Payment processing with Stripe
-- Admin dashboard for product management

 ## Tech Stack

-- **Frontend**: Next.js 15, TypeScript, Tailwind CSS
+- **Frontend**: Next.js 15, TypeScript, Tailwind
 - **Backend**: Next.js API Routes
 - **Database**: PostgreSQL with pg
 - **Authentication**: JWT with jose